 They have love-hate feelings about themselves

 Tumultuous emotions aren’t just limited to relationships with other people—a person with BPD will go through extremes in self-image too, says Dr. Michaelis.
 They might think they’re amazing one moment, then suddenly switch to self-loathing.
 “Most people, as you get older and become healthier, tend to think of yourself in generally more balanced terms that no one is perfect, but you have positive self-image,” says Dr. Michaelis.
 “People with bipolar personality disorder have a very unstable sense of self.”
-Don't miss these ways to stop negative self talk and have better mental health.

 Those extreme feelings about the self to veer more on the side of negativity, says Dr. Weber.
 Between the self-hatred and anger toward others that people with BPD contain, might self-injure as a way to release that emotion.
 “They want to rage at somebody but know they can’t.
 They can’t take it anymore so they hurt themselves,” says Dr. Weber.
 “Sometimes it’s a way to force the anger to leave, to force the self to focus on something else.”
 Learning the skills to manage those emotions can prevent self-harm.
 If you or someone you know shows signs of BPD, seek dialectical behavioral therapy, which helps people cope with strong emotions and react less intensely.
 Next, here are more signs you might benefit from seeing a therapist.